abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 their respective offset adir/ subdirectories.
 The file adirfile.txt exists in both file system 1 and file system 2 but the version in file system 2 is occluded by the version in file system 1.
-The only way that you can know which you are looking at is by cat'ing the file:
+The only way that you can know which you are looking at is by cat\'ing the file:

     nsh> cat /mnt/unionfs/offset/adir/adirfile.txt
     This is a file in directory offset/adir on file system 1